 Using Google BigQuery and Metabase to understand product usage

-When you have a web and / or mobile app but no data yet
+When you have a web and/or mobile app but no data yet

 If you're a startup without a dedicated data team but a sizeable number of users on your website or mobile app, then chances are that you are collecting and storing all your product data in OLTP databases like MySQL, Postgres, etc. As you have grown, you have likely been aiming to become more user-centric, yet you find that no one at your company has information on what your users do or what their experience is like.
 Stakeholders should be making data-driven decisions, but they are not yet because they are unable to use the existing data to understand user behavior and experience.
 This is usually the point when folks realize they need a data warehouse.

-Why a data warehouse is necessary
+Why a data warehouse is necessary?

 OLTP databases are great because they are optimized to handle high-volume real-time transactions and maintain data integrity and consistency.
 However, they are not very well-suited for advanced analytics and data modelling.
 If you want to create reports, dashboards, and more that help you understand you users, you are going to want to extract, load, and transform (ELT) into a OLAP database like Google BigQuery, Snowflake, etc. To do this, you will need to create a data pipeline, which can be quite challenging if your company does not have a dedicated data engineering team.

-Why a data pipeline is necessary
+Why a data pipeline is necessary?

-Production dashboards rely on the availability of consistent, structured data, which necessitates deploying a data pipeline that is idompotent, can manage the schema and handle schema changes, can be deployed to load data incrementally, etc. For most startups, it's not obvious how to create such pipelines.
+Production dashboards rely on the availability of consistent, structured data, which necessitates deploying a data pipeline that is idempotent, can manage the schema and handle schema changes, can be deployed to load data incrementally, etc. For most startups, it's not obvious how to create such pipelines.
 This is why we decided to demonstrate how one can set up such a data pipeline and build analytics dashboards on top of it.

-Why a reporting tool is necessary
+Why a reporting tool is necessary?

 We chose to build our dashboard in Metabase because it also offers an open source edition.
-The advantage of reporting tools like Metabase is that they are easy and intuitive to use even for people who can't write SQL, but at the same time they are powerful enough for those who would like to use SQL.
+The advantage of reporting tools like Metabase is that they are easy and intuitive to use even for people who can't write SQL, but at the same time they are powerful enough for those who would like to use SQL.\

-How we set this up
+How do we set this up?

 1. Creating a PostgreSQL -> BigQuery pipeline

 Our aim was to create a Metabase dashboard to explore data in a transactional database.
 The data set that we chose was a sample of The Dell DVD Store 2 database, which we put into a Postgres database deployed on a Google Cloud SQL instance.
-To make this data available to Metabase, we needed to first load all of the data into a BigQuery instance, and for this we needed a data pipeline.
+To make this data available to Metabase, we needed to first load all of the data into a BigQuery instance, and for this, we needed a data pipeline.
 We created this pipeline by doing very simple customizations on the existing dlt sql_database pipeline.
 See the accompanying repo for the steps we followed.

 2. Building a Metabase reporting dashboard